syntheticgio/biomuta_docker_image/README.md

 # Biomuta Docker Image

 Docker instructions for creating a container which includes the BioMuta Cancer Data.
 This container is useful for delivering the BioMuta resource with any tools needed for analysis to an end user.
+This was originally created for delivery through `https://dockstore.org/`, an app store for bioinformatics containers.

 To create the container:
 `docker build -t biomuta:3.0 .`